 This island country has one of the highest birth rates in the Pacific.
 And with this high birth rate came rampant and unregulated black market adoptions in the 1990s.
 The Marshall Islands responded by enacting the Adoption Act of 2002 which only allows international adoption of Marshallese if granted by the Republic of the Marshall Islands High Court.

-Cultural differences, as pointed out in a piece in The New Republic, also impact a Marshallese woman’s response to a request that she place her child for adoption.
+Cultural differences, as pointed out in a piece in The New Republic, also impact a Marshallese woman’s response to a request that she places her child for adoption.
 The Marshallese have a culture of generosity, making it unlikely she would turn down a request.
-In addition, poverty is an issue in the Marshall Islands which made the offer of money for a placement one that might be too good to refuse.
+Also, poverty is an issue in the Marshall Islands which made the offer of money for a placement one that might be too good to refuse.

 So how did a country thousands of miles from the U.S. mainland with a relatively small population become a hotspot source for alleged illegal adoptions?
 The answer is an attorney who handled numerous such adoptions, Paul D. Petersen.
 Honolulu Civil Beat delved into Mr. Petersen’s background to find his connection with the Marshall Islands.
 It reported that, as a young man, Petersen served as a Mormon missionary in the Marshall Islands, lived in that country for two years, and learned to speak Marshallese.
 He made lasting contacts in the Marshall Islands from his time spent living in Majuro, the country’s largest city and its capital.
 Since so few people speak Marshallese, Petersen had an immediate connection with citizens of that country by speaking to them in their native tongue.